lotusnprod/lotus-processor/README.md

 # OpenNPDB: an Open Natural Products Database

 *OpenNPDB:* an Open Natural Products Database.
 Actually, this database (DB) consists of XXX'XXX structure - organism pairs, gathered and standardized among XX open DB’s.
 It represents the most exhaustive open DB for natural products (NP’s) dereplication.
-It encompasses XXX'XXX distinct structures in XX’XXX resolved taxa.
-Additionally, both chemical and biological resolved taxonomies are given for each chemical and biological taxon, respectively.
+It encompasses XXX'XXX distinct structures in XX’XXX resolved organisms.
+Additionally, both chemical and biological taxonomy are given for each pair.
 Other basic chemical descriptors and in silico tandem mass spectrometry (MS/MS) spectrum are provided for each structure.
 Within the frame of current computational approaches to guide NP’s research, all these elements should allow a more complete understanding of organisms and their metabolites.

 ![Graphical abstract](data/processed/figures/graphical_abstract.png)